anicholakos/complete_fxos_tutorial/README.md

 by Romin Irani

-This is a version of Romin Irani's blog tutorial, [Firefox OS – The Mobile Web Platform That Needs To Succeed](http://rominirani.com/2013/07/23/firefox-os-the-mobile-web-platform-that-needs-to-succeed/).
+This is a derivative of Romin Irani's blog tutorial, [Firefox OS – The Mobile Web Platform That Needs To Succeed](http://rominirani.com/2013/07/23/firefox-os-the-mobile-web-platform-that-needs-to-succeed/).

-It is being converted Sphinx Python documentation and updated to reflect changes to the FXOS development environment since the posts were written.
+It is being converted to Sphinx Python documentation format and updated to reflect changes to the FXOS app development environment since the posts were written.